 – If cancellations occur last minute on a small to large scale, what is your plan of action?
 Do you have packages, and strategies for advertising them, set up to entice either leisure travelers or last minute groups to book those unused rooms at a competitive rate?
 If not, an incredible amount of revenue waste will occur.

 As 2016 inches closer by the day, take note of any strategies and best practices that are lacking.
 Likely much of your hotel’s revenue loss is coming from outdated or poor planning methods.
 Meet all of your budget goals for 2016 through well-executed strategies that enable an increased amount of revenue retention.
-Planning is the protagonist of your bottom line, and if you need help getting started on improving in this area, contact Young Yoon of HMG Hospitality today.
+Planning is the protagonist of your bottom line, and if you need help getting started on improving in this area, contact us today.
 HMG Hospitality is a hotel management company whose expertise lies in aiding hotels in keeping, and increasing, revenue to hit and exceed all goals.
-Yoon can be reached at 858.673.1534.

 Subscribe to our mailing list below and receive our latest news and insights.